What is a Breast Implant Replacement?

 Signs that breast prosthesis replacement may be necessary include noticeable changes in the look or feel of the breasts, such as hard breasts, chest pain, changes in size or shape, or asymmetry.
 If you notice any of these signs, it is recommended that you consult your plastic surgeon for an evaluation.

-There are several types of breast implants (or prostheses) available for replacement, including silicone and saline.
-Silicone implants are popular for their natural feel, while saline implants are generally not used due to potential leakage and less natural appearance.
-Implants are also available in different sizes, shapes and profiles to meet the individual needs of each patient.
+There are several types of breast implants (or prostheses) available for replacement, including silicone and saline options.
+Silicone implants are favoured for their natural feel, while saline implants are less commonly used due to the risk of leakage and their less natural appearance.
+Implants also come in a variety of sizes, shapes, and profiles to suit each patient’s individual needs.

-After breast prosthesis replacement, you can expect an improvement in the appearance of your breasts, with improved size, shape and symmetry.
-Results vary according to each patient’s individual goals, but most patients are satisfied with their improved figure and self-confidence.
-It usually takes 3 to 4 months for the results to be fully appreciated, while the breasts regain their suppleness and the implants stabilize.
+After breast implant replacement, you can expect an improvement in the appearance of your breasts, including enhanced size, shape, and symmetry.
+Results vary depending on each patient’s individual goals, but most patients are pleased with their improved figure and increased self-confidence.
+It generally takes 3 to 4 months for the final results to become fully visible, as the breasts regain their suppleness and the implants stabilise.

-Pain after breast implant replacement varies from patient to patient, but most patients report some pain and discomfort in the days following the procedure.
-These symptoms are generally manageable with pain medication prescribed by the surgeon.
-As the breasts heal, pain and discomfort should diminish.
+Pain following breast implant replacement varies from patient to patient, but most people experience some discomfort in the days after the procedure.
+This is usually well managed with pain relief prescribed by the surgeon.
+As healing progresses, any pain or discomfort should gradually subside.

 - Consultation